 - T (anonymised) v X (anonymised) – Anthony led Adam Gersch of Goldsmith Chambers in an unprecedented and landmark private prosecution of a man for an offence of Controlling and Coercive Behaviour, based on his refusal to give a religious Jewish divorce (“Get”) to his ex-wife.
 The man finally provided the religious divorce certificate and the prosecution was discontinued as it was no longer in the public interest despite the evidential strength of the case.
 The case was widely reported and has wide implications for the orthodox Jewish, and other religious communities.

-- R v Kleski (2019) – This case arose out of police allegations of large-scale importation and distribution of non-UK duty paid cigarettes and tobacco products by a West Midlands-based Organised Crime Group, and the associated money laundering of the proceeds of this alleged criminality.
+- R v Kleski (2019; 2021) – This case arose out of police allegations of large-scale importation and distribution of non-UK duty paid cigarettes and tobacco products by a West Midlands-based Organised Crime Group, and the associated money laundering of the proceeds of this alleged criminality.
 Between July 2013 and January 2016, no fewer than 25 suspects were arrested, including the Defendant who was charged with conspiracy to evade excise duty and allegedly using his furniture-importing business in the UK as a front.
-The trial lasted around 10 weeks after which the jury was discharged and there will be a full re-trial in May-July 2020.
+The trial lasted around 10 weeks after which the jury was discharged and there will be a full re-trial between April and June 2021.

 - R v Rekaya (2019) -The Defendant was charged with fraud totalling nearly £90,000 by falsely representing that he was a victim of the Grenfell Tower tragedy.
 He was also prosecuted on a further charge of obtaining leave to remain in the UK by deception.
 The case was listed for trial, but upon advice from Anthony on the strength of the evidence, the Defendant changed his pleas.
 Additional mitigation resulted in a substantially reduced sentence, which is especially significant given the public distaste for cases of this kind.